-If you are behind the wheel and do not observe the rules of the road then you may get a ticket, get charged, jail time or pay for fine as per the severity of your violation.
-In Ontario, you may also get demerit points on your driver license and if you repeat your traffic offences then these may add up quite a bit over time.
+If you are behind the wheel and do not observe the rules of the road then you may get a ticket, get charged, jail time, or pay for a fine as per the severity of your violation.
+In Ontario, you may also get demerit points on your driver’s license and if you repeat your traffic offenses then these may add up quite a bit over time.
 Whether you are a mature driver or a novice driver, the number of demerit points you may get differs as per the driving conviction and your license.

 What Are Demerit Points?

-Demerit points are penalty points that drivers accumulate on their driver license.
+Demerit points are penalty points that drivers accumulate on their driver’s licenses.
 The demerit points add up as per the number of instances that you break a driving law in Ontario and other provinces.
-Each time you have a traffic violation as per the Highway Traffic Act, you get demerit points added to your driver license.
+Each time you have a traffic violation as per the Highway Traffic Act, you get demerit points added to your driver’s license.
 These demerit points also reflect on your driver abstract and could range from 2 to 6 points for each traffic conviction.

 How Demerit Points System Work In Ontario?

 As per your level of driver’s license, you may gain demerit points and this has many adverse effects on your driver abstract.
 If you have a G1 or G2, M1 or M2, L-M1 or L-M2 then you are a novice driver.
 You may face the following consequences as per the number of demerit points you collect as a novice driver.